openharmony/docs/en/application-dev/reference/apis/js-apis-bluetoothManager.md

 getRemoteDeviceName(deviceId: string): string

-Obtains the name of the remote Bluetooth device.
+Obtains the name of a Bluetooth device.

 **Required permissions**: ohos.permission.USE_BLUETOOTH